Dortmund Hauptbahnhof: Reconstruction and rehabilitation

-In a second phase, which is scheduled to be completed until 2024, the station tunnels and the entrances to the platforms will be renewed.
-Dortmund is one of the few big-city stations in Germany where access to the platforms has not yet made accessible for the disabled.
+In a second phase, which was scheduled to be completed in2024, the station tunnels and the entrances to the platforms would be renewed.
+Dortmund was one of the few big-city stations in Germany where access to the platforms had not yet made accessible for the disabled.
 In the course of these alterations the eastern access to the tunnel linking the station's buildings and platforms will also be rebuilt.
 At the same time it is also intended that there will be improvements to facilitate the introduction of the Rhine-Ruhr Express (a planned upgrade to North Rhine-Westphalia's Regional-Express network).

 Services

 Long distance

 Dortmund Hauptbahnhof is served by Thalys, Flixtrain, Deutsche Bahn Intercity-Express and Intercity services.

 Regional services

 In local passenger service, Dortmund is served by several regional and S-Bahn lines (as of 2020):

 Light rail

 The station is served by lines U41, U45, U47 and U49 of the Dortmund Stadtbahn.

 ∗ U45 becomes at the station Westfalenhallen the line U46 and continues to Brunnenstraße.
 On match days of the Borussia Dortmund soccer club the line ends instead of the regular terminus Westfalenhallen at the Westfalenstadion station, which is only open on these occasions.
 In this case it does not continue as U46.